lukasvrenner/turtls/README.md

 - `turtls_read`: read data from the peer (not yet implemented).
 - `turtls_close`: close the connection.
 - `turtls_stringify_alert`: return a string representation of a TLS alert.
+- `turtls_app_proto`: get the name of the negotiated application protocol
 2. Configuration struct: all configuration is done via a single config struct

 ### Cryptography